Štip: Geography and climate

-The hill Isar, with its early medieval fortress on top, dominates the city and provides for the common reference as The city under the Isar.
+The Isar hill, with its early medieval fortress on top, dominates the city and provides for the common reference as "The town under the Isar".

-The area surrounding the city is suffering from deforestation which is contributing to the temperature extremes, summers being hot and dry with mean temperatures around 32 C and days above 40 C being common.
-Winters are short (less than 2 months usually) and mild (though considered cold for the area) with normals around -2 C, but with occasional drops down to -10 C. Spring usually comes in February, when most of the foliage is regenerating, although freak snow storms could appear as late as May.
+The area surrounding the city is suffering from deforestation which is contributing to the extreme temperatures, summers being hot and dry with mean temperatures around 32 C and days above 40 C being common.
+Winters are short (usually less than 2 months) and mild (though considered cold for the area) with normal temperatures around -2 C, but with occasional drops down to -10 C. Spring usually comes in February, when most of the foliage is regenerating, although freak snow storms could appear as late as May.

 The soil is mostly sandy, and has large patches of red soil (Црвеница, crvenica) which indicates large percentage of Iron in the soil.